 Information visualization by dimensionality reduction facilitates a viewer to quickly digest information in massive data.
-It is therefore increasingly applied as a critical component in scientific research, digital libraries, data mining, financial data analysis, market studies, manufacturing production control and drug discovery, etc. Numerous dimensionality reduction methods have been introduced, from linear methods based on eigendecomposition, such as Principal Component Analysis, to nonlinear methods such as Multidimensional Scaling \cite{torgerson1952multidimensional}, Isomap \cite{tenenbaum2000global}, Locally Linear Embedding \cite{roweis2000nonlinear}, Curvilinear Component Analysis \cite{demartines1997curvilinear}, Laplacian Eigenmaps \cite{belkin2001laplacian} and Gaussian Process Latent Variable Models \citep{lawrence2004gaussian}.
+It is therefore increasingly applied as a critical component in scientific research, digital libraries, data mining, financial data analysis, market studies, manufacturing production control and drug discovery, etc. Numerous dimensionality reduction methods have been introduced, ranging from linear methods such as Principal Component Analysis to nonlinear methods such as Multidimensional Scaling (MDS), \citep[MDS;][]{torgerson1952multidimensional}, Isomap \citep{tenenbaum2000global}, Locally Linear Embedding \citep{roweis2000nonlinear}, Curvilinear Component Analysis \citep{demartines1997curvilinear}, Laplacian Eigenmaps \citep{belkin2001laplacian}, and Gaussian Process Latent Variable Models \citep{lawrence2004gaussian}.
 A survey on nonlinear dimensionality reduction has been given by \citet{van2009dimensionality}.
 Aspects in Multidimensional Scaling are discussed by \citet{buja2009mds}.

-Recently, a Stochastic Neighbor Embedding (SNE) method, t-SNE \cite{van2008visualizing}, and its variants (e.g.~\cite{ICML2014,sun2015spacetime,Tang2016www}) have achieved remarkable progress in data visualization, especially for displaying clusters in data.
-The t-SNE algorithm takes the pairwise similarities between data points in the high dimensional space and tries to preserve the similarities in the low-dimensional space by minimizing the Kullback-Leibler divergence between the input and output similarity matrices.
+Recently, Stochastic Neighbor Embedding (SNE) and its variants \citep{hinton2002stochastic,van2008visualizing,van2014accelerating,ICML2014,sun2015spacetime,Tang2016www} have achieved remarkable progress in data visualization, especially for displaying clusters in data.
+An SNE method takes as input the pairwise similarities between data points in the high-dimensional space and tries to preserve the similarities in a low-dimensional space by minimizing the Kullback-Leibler divergence between the input and output similarity matrices.

-The input similarity to t-SNE is a symmetric and nonnegative matrix, i.e., the affinity of an undirected weighted graph.
-If the node degrees are different, t-SNE tends to place the high-degree nodes in the center and the low-degree ones in the periphery, regardless of the intrinsic similarities between the nodes.
-If the degrees vary vastly, t-SNE will suffer ``crowding-in-the-center'' problem for large graphs.
+The input to SNE is a similarity matrix or the affinity matrix of a weighted graph.
+When the node degrees of the graph are highly imbalanced, SNE tends to place the high-degree nodes in the center and the low-degree ones in the periphery, regardless of the intrinsic similarities between the nodes.
+Therefore, SNE often experiences the ``crowding-in-the-center'' problem for highly imbalanced affinity graphs.